 Kim Jong-un Net Worth

-In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-un and his family.
-These assets were found in more than 200 foreign bank accounts located throughout the world in countries including Austria, Lichtenstein, Russia, Singapore, China, Switzerland and Luxembourg.
+Personal Wealth: In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-un and his family.
+These assets were found in more than 200 foreign bank accounts located throughout the world in countries including Austria, Lichtenstein, Russia, Singapore, China, Switzerland, and Luxembourg.
 Many of these accounts are located in China and reportedly contain hundreds of millions of dollars in cash.
-North Korean government insiders have long been suspected of manufacturing illicit drugs, counterfeiting US currency and cigarettes.